 Beating the machine beyond its specification – this is another cause of premature failure.
-MachineSense Component Analyzer (CA) detects the abnormal vibration or can sense the anomalous vibration resulting from operation beyond safety limit.
+MachineSense Component Analyzer (CA) detects the abnormal vibration or can sense the anomalous vibration resulting from operation beyond the safety limit.
 If a rotor is beaten beyond its capability, it will have an unstable plane of vibration and CA detects that instantly.
 In this case, the additional vertical pressure is created on ball-bearing and bearing-cages leading to faster erosion/defect of the bearing.

 And when the machine is not maintained properly, such as when filters are not changed as specified, oil change doesn’t happen, or someone may pour poor quality of machine oil, etc. This is perhaps the most common cause of early failure, but the challenge here is to detect poor maintenance.
 In MachineSense Vacuum Pump Analyzer (VPA), poor maintenance is continually monitored and sent as an alarm.

 This Video is a Great Resource on Unplanned Failure and Downtime on Vacuum Conveying Pumps

 If a factory can systematically eliminate the causes of premature failures, they will see much less down time and more efficient operation.
 Just because one can track failure, doesn’t mean machines should be left out to fail as a frequent replacement has its own cost even if “unplanned downtime” cost can be eliminated by predictive maintenance.

 Machines do not break so often-so why money spend on 24/7 predictive monitoring?